microsoft/playwright/docs/src/test-api/class-testproject.md

 ## property: TestProject.outputDir
 - type: <[string]>

 The output directory for files created during test execution.
-Defaults to `test-results`.
+Defaults to `<package.json-directory>/test-results`.

 This directory is cleaned at the start.
 When running a test, a unique subdirectory inside the [`property: TestProject.outputDir`] is created, guaranteeing that test running in parallel do not conflict.
 This directory can be accessed by [`property: TestInfo.outputDir`] and [`method: TestInfo.outputPath`].